martinpoljak/block64/README.md

 =======

 **Block64** is a replacement for original [crypto64][3] gem.
-It can encrypt and decrypt arbitrary length strings by [RSA][4] public/private key.
+It can encrypt and decrypt data of arbitrary length by [RSA][4] public/private key.
 It's fixed for *use with latest Ruby* and *much faster* than original.

 ### Usage